Who We Are

 - Video recording caregiver-child interactions to provide insight into real-life situations.

-- Giving positive feedback that builds caregivers’ competence with and commitment to their children.
+- Giving positive feedback that builds caregivers’ confidence and competence in their parenting.

 - Focusing on the deeper emotional feelings and needs underlying caregivers and children’s distress and behaviors.

 - Promoting a wondering stance in parents and caregivers through reflection and mindfulness.